dmitrin9/vatsim-callsign-generator/README.md

-# vatsim-callsign-generator
+# my vatsim utils

+## Disclaimer: Not to be used for real world aviation.

-VATSIM callsign generator
+* vatsim callsign generator